Is interpolation benign for random forest regression?: Centered RF

-The overall rate is of order $O\left(n^{\log(1-1/2d)}\right)$ which is a typical approximation rate for CRF which is also found in \citet{klusowski2021sharp}.
-As a matter of fact, Theorem \ref{th:agg_crf_consistency} highlights that empty cells do not limit the performance of the void-free-CRF.
+The overall rate is of order $O\left(n^{2 \log(1-1/2d)}\right)$ which is a typical approximation rate for CRF, see \citet{klusowski2021sharp}.
+As a matter of fact, Theorem \ref{th:agg_crf_consistency} highlights that empty cells do not limit the performance of the void-free-CRF in the mean interpolation regime.